BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/6-EXAMPLES.md

 danSeed.note = "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua."

 // Dan encrypts the seed and then splits the content key into a single group
 // 2-of-3.
-This returns an array of arrays of Simplex, the outer arrays
+This returns an array of arrays of Envelope, the outer arrays
 // representing SSKR groups and the inner array elements each holding the encrypted
 // seed and a single share.
-let contentKey = SymmetricKey() let containers = try Simplex(danSeed)
+let contentKey = SymmetricKey() let containers = try Envelope(danSeed)
     .encrypt(with: contentKey)
     .split(groupThreshold: 1, groups: [(2, 3)], contentKey: contentKey)